RSS Feed

 Over the hills and far away: Fowey, Bodinnick, Polruan, Mevagissey

-Wake up at 7:30 to another glorious day.
-The view from our bedroom window is stunning.
+Woke up at 7:30 to another glorious day.
+The view from our bedroom window was stunning.
 Off we go after our muesli, yoghurt, granary bread (home baked), and Scotch pancakes, to drive to Fowey/Bodinnick, drop off the car and begin a hike around the coast (which is projected to take about three hours.)
-The cliff walk is not as challenging as yesterday’s, but it is just as beautiful, and a little cooler, although the sun is shining madly.
+The cliff walk was not as challenging as yesterday’s, but it was just as beautiful, and a little cooler, although the sun continued to shine shine shine.

 Fowey’s harbour

-We walk narrow cliff paths rimmed with blackberry bushes, ferns and brambles; deep lanes lined high with hedgerows; past ancient churches; over fields and streams – the silver sea looks like a mirage –incredibly clear, incredibly beautiful under the sun, and stretching for miles and miles.
+We walked narrow cliff paths rimmed with blackberry bushes, ferns and brambles; deep lanes lined high with hedgerows; past ancient churches; over fields and streams – the silver sea looked like a mirage –incredibly clear, incredibly beautiful under the sun, and stretching to the far blue horizon.

 Over the hills…

-We have eaten a good breakfast, and aren’t hungry, until we come back around through Polruan, where we stop for a quick bite.
-It is very interesting and odd that we meet yet again – for the third time – a man we had first met yesterday leaving Polperro for the long hike.
+We had eaten a good breakfast, and weren’t hungry, until we came back around through Polruan, where we stopped for a quick bite.
+It was very interesting and odd that we met yet again – for the third time – a man we had first met yesterday leaving Polperro for the long hike.
 We met him again on the way back to Polperro, and now again in Fowey…small world!

 And far away…

 Fowey (pronounced Foy) is a pretty town.
-Lots of people are out and about, as they are in Polperro, which is the quintessential fishermen’s village: houses hang from the cliffs, steep, steep lanes and roads everywhere, flower boxes on every possible wall, door, corner, eave, restaurant front – the ever-present sea breeze cooling us off – and the seagulls squawking.
-We are not supposed to feed the seagulls.
+Lots of people were out and about, as they were in Polperro, which is the quintessential fishermen’s village: houses hang from the cliffs, steep, steep lanes and roads everywhere, flower boxes on every possible wall, door, corner, eave, restaurant front – the ever-present sea breeze cooling us off – and the seagulls squawking.
+We were not supposed to feed the seagulls.
 They’re “dirty” and “dangerous” birds, according to one old-timer.
-One bird even has a “Wanted” poster – full face, left and right profile…
+One bird even had a “Wanted” poster – full face, left and right profile…

 An incredible view of the bay

-The Fowey/Polruan hike is great – weather, sunshine, paths, views, length of hike and nice people everywhere.
+The Fowey/Polruan hike was wonderful – weather, sunshine, paths, views, length of hike and nice people everywhere.
 “Where are you from?” is the ubiquitous question.
-So many people have been to Florida or Texas.
-One man sitting on the bench atop the cliffwalk asks “What do the American people now think of Bush?”, and we ask about Blair (“Some question his honesty!”)
+So many people had been to Florida or Texas.
+One man sitting on the bench atop the cliffwalk asked “What do the American people now think of Bush?”, and we ask about Blair (“Some question his honesty!”)

 Fields like this are part of Cornwall’s charm

-We catch the ferry back from Polruan to Fowey, and then another from Fowey to Bodinnick.
-Our car park is up an extremely steep road – takes about half an hour to reach the car.
-We then decide to take the ferry across to the road to Mevagissey, a supposedly beautiful Daphne Du Maurier haunt.
-I think she was born around there; there are certainly enough bookstores prominently displaying her books, her photographs and other memorabilia – but Mevagissey is such a letdown.
-It is tourism taken to the extreme, full of tacky shops and non-descript architecture, not in the least bit picturesque or attractive.
+We caught the ferry back from Polruan to Fowey, and then another from Fowey to Bodinnick.
+Our car park was up an extremely steep road – took about half an hour to reach it.
+We then decided to take the ferry across to the road to Mevagissey, a supposedly beautiful Daphne Du Maurier haunt.
+I think she was born around there; there were certainly enough bookstores prominently displaying her books, her photographs and other memorabilia – but Mevagissey was such a letdown.
+It was tourism taken to the extreme, full of tacky shops and non-descript architecture, not in the least bit picturesque or attractive.
 And yet some literature noted it as “One of the prettiest villages in England!”
 Not!!

-Even the architecture – houses and shops – is totally undistinguished.
-We walk around for half an hour, then get our car and drive back – in rush hour traffic – to the ferry, then we stop to pick up some picnic items for dinner, and so back to our beautiful Allhays to pack.
+Even the architecture – houses and shops – was totally undistinguished.
+We walked around for half an hour, then got our car and drive back – in rush hour traffic – to the ferry, then we stopped to pick up some picnic items for dinner, and so back to our beautiful Allhays to pack.

 Marazion and St. Michael’s Mount

-Up and away from our beautiful Allhays by 9:30 (sob) after our usual yummy breakfast, which this time includes stewed plums.
-The day is overcast – our first overcast day since arriving.
-We drive from Polperro to Penzance, another tourist mecca, down narrow high hedge-rowed lanes, trees arching overhead, ferns sprouting from the hedgerows.
-Once in Penzance, we find Tourist Information, and they find us a B&B overlooking Mount St. Michael.
+Up and away from Allhays by 9:30 (sob) after our usual yummy breakfast, which this time included stewed plums.
+The day was overcast – our first overcast day since arriving.
+We drove from Polperro to Penzance, another tourist mecca, down narrow high hedge-rowed lanes, trees arching overhead, ferns sprouting from the hedgerows.
+Once in Penzance, we found Tourist Information, and they found us a B&B overlooking Mount St. Michael.
 Not the best B&B, but two beds (very comfy) and a shower en-suite (important!)

-The toilet in our bathroom is amazing: you flush, and it sounds much like a steam engine coming to boil … then it’s a bang and a BANG BANG BANG CLATTER CLATTERCLATTERCLATTER!!
+The toilet in our bathroom was a cracker: you flushed, and it sounded much like a steam engine coming to boil … then it was a bang and a BANG BANG BANG CLATTER CLATTERCLATTERCLATTER!!
 Incredible.
-The noise seems to go on for ages.
-And the tap over the sink also startles you out of your wits when you turn it on, causing another major BANG from the toilet.
+The noise seemed to go on for ages.
+And the tap over the sink also startled you out of your wits when you turned it on, causing another major BANG from the toilet.

 From the sublime to the ridiculous!
-Actually, it’s funny as hell.
-We couldn’t help laughing because it’s so uniquely LOUD.
+Actually, it was funny as hell.
+We couldn’t help laughing because it was so uniquely LOUD.

 The ferry from Marazion to St Michael’s Mount

-Anyway, we leave the luggage and drive into Marazion, park and take the ferry to St. Michael’s Mount.
+Anyway, we left the luggage and drove into Marazion, parked and took the ferry to St. Michael’s Mount.
 Filled with history, beautiful and eerie.
-We walk uphill to the top of the mount, and tour the castle and the grounds.
-The “docents” in the castle (for want of a better word) are very charming and knowledgeable.
+We walked uphill to the top of the mount, and toured the castle and the grounds.
+The “docents” in the castle (for want of a better word) were charming and knowledgeable.
 One old gentleman, in talking about Lord and Lady Leven, impressed on us how delightful Lady Leven was (she had died unexpectedly at age 69).
 “Yes, madam always said ‘good morning’ and ‘isn’t it a lovely morning?’ when she came across us.”
+In re-reading this, I think: How very Downton Abbey!

 The road up to the castle

-After exploring, we walk back down the (very very steep) hill to the causeway.
-By now, the tide is out and we are able to actually walk back to the mainland (Diane loved this!)
+After exploring, we walked back down the (very very steep) hill to the causeway.
+By now, the tide was out and we were able to actually walk back to the mainland (Diane loved this! and so did I!)

 The tide is out, enabling us to walk the causeway back to the mainland